How to customize your local Excel

 2. Create your own menu

-Creating custom menus in Excel is a funny feature you can use to create groups of the options that you use most often, and then plug them into the custom menu.
+Creating custom menus in Excel is a funny feature you can use to create groups of the options you use most often and then plug them into the custom menu.

 See Creating Your Own Menu for more details.